pjanul/pymgal/README.md

 Modifiable parameters
 -------------

 There are many different parameters you can modify for your magnitude calculations and your projections.
 Here is a list of them.
-For more information, see the :ref:`Parameters <parameters>` page.
+For more information, see documentation website here: [https://pymgal.readthedocs.io](https://pymgal.readthedocs.io).

 ```python
 class MockObservation(object):